Expert Knowledge

 3. Thermodynamics: the energetics of the interaction, explaining the driving forces behind the binding event.

-4. Stoichiometry: the numbers of each molecule that bind together (e.g. 1:1 or 2:1 etc.)
+4. Stoichiometry: the numbers of each molecule that bind together (e.g. 1:1 or 2:1 etc.).

-we can quickly identify the best biophysical technique(s) required for each interaction analysis.
+We can quickly identify the best biophysical technique(s) required for each interaction analysis.
 Many factors go into this decision, such as parameters to be measured, type of samples, throughput needed, amount of material available, solubility of interacting partners etc. Examples of the available instrumentation and their strengths are listed below:

 High throughput binding assessment using Differential Scanning Fluorimetry (DSF)